-Coach is an innovative Brand, Innovation works amazingly in China
+Coach is an innovative brand, innovation works amazingly in China

 The brand has launched numerous campaigns on WeChat such as the campaign called “What’s In Your Coach Bag?” where followers had to share pictures of the content of their purses.

 Or a campaign on Weibo and WeChat where the members had to type “Modern New Yorker” (摩登纽约客) on Coach’s WeChat account in order to receive nine puzzle pieces of a picture of brand ambassador Leehom Wang.
 Then the participants were able to upload to Weibo the puzzle with the purpose to have the chance to win a Coach poster autographed by the superstar.

-The success of Coach in China resides in its knowledge about Chinese consumers’ needs and concerns and about the power of Chinese social media platforms.
+The success of Coach in China resides in its knowledge of Chinese consumers’ needs and concerns and about the power of Chinese social media platforms.
 Keeping this in mind, Coach has developed efficient digital marketing strategies by increasing its presence on social networks and developing its e-commerce site.

 If you are interested to increase your presence in China and therefore increase your sales, don’t hesitate to contact us.

-Partnering with national and international celebrities :
+Partnering with national and international celebrities

-Luxury brands have been upgrading their strategies to integrate and remain attractive on the Chinese market and to do so they have been endorsing partnerships with Chinese celebrities.
+Luxury brands have been upgrading their strategies to integrate and remain attractive in the Chinese market and to do so they have been endorsing partnerships with Chinese celebrities.

-In 2020 Coach announced a collaboration with international star Jennyfer Lopez for the release of the Hutton bag’s special edition.
+In 2020 Coach announced a collaboration with international star Jennifer Lopez for the release of the Hutton bag’s special edition.
 Coach presented the Hutton bag from the superstar’s first collaboration with the brand.
 Designed with creative director Stuart Vevers and inspired by the values of authenticity that Coach and Jennifer Lopez share.

 Coach’s Marketing Strategy in China

 For example, Coach’s WeChat account provides customer services, extensive item presentations, campaigns, and access to the brand’s WeChat store.
 Faithful customers have the ability to manage their membership cards and unlock personal exclusive offers.

 Coach x Tmall: a rocky collaboration

 Coach is one of the pioneers of digitalization in China.
-Back in 2011, Coach and Alibaba started their first cooperation in launching an online flagship store on Tmall.
+Back in 2011, Coach and Alibaba started their first cooperation by launching an online flagship store on Tmall.
 However, this cooperation only lasted two months, no official reason was given but it is believed that Coach was upset with Taobao’s failure to remove counterfeit goods from the site.

 China is a country with an advanced digital e-commerce industry.
-As a matter of fact in 2018, around 42% of international e-commerce happened in China.
+As a matter of fact, in 2018, around 42% of international e-commerce happened in China.
 More and more luxury brands are launching their own e-commerce platform in order to boost their sales in China.
-Coach is one of the pioneering brand in terms of digitalization in the Chinese market.
+Coach is one of the pioneering brands in terms of digitalization in the Chinese market.